Academic Catalog

 1. Hair removal and skin prep

-2. Assist surgical team in gowning and gloving
+2. Assist the surgical team in gowning and gloving

-L. Understand veterinary medical terminology and be able to apply it to different organ systems and clinical procedures
+12. Veterinary medical terminology for different organ systems and clinical procedures

 1. Cardiovascular system terminology